flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 Having the  underlying system architecture in place is vital, but also requires time and iteration.
 As a result, placeholder systems used for development may still exist during the open alpha.
 Examples include the current fuel System, flight computers, engine model and standby PFD/ND.

-Our full list of INOP systems will be available in our documentation and we will be updating this list as we progress through the development process.
-[Link](#)
+Our full list of INOP systems will be available in our documentation at a later time.
+We will be updating this list as we progress through the development of the A380X.

 While the above is simply a slice of the larger picture, we hope nonetheless you’ll enjoy flying the aircraft and providing feedback so we can improve, refine, and develop what is still missing. .